alexandrainst/responsible-ai/README.md

 **Fairness trough explanations**

-1. Cesaro, Juliana, and Fabio Gagliardi Cozman. "[Measuring Unfairness Through Game-Theoretic Interpretability](https://arxiv.org/pdf/1910.05591.pdf)." *Joint European Conference on Machine Learning and Knowledge Discovery in Databases*.
-Springer, Cham, 2019. -- Present the idea that fairness can be assessed by looking a the "global" feature attribution on a test set for different protected group using e.g the SHAP framework
+1. J. Cesaro and F. G. Cozman, "[Measuring Unfairness Through Game-Theoretic Interpretability](https://link.springer.com/chapter/10.1007/978-3-030-43823-4_22)", ECML PKDD (1167) 253-264, 2019 - Presents the idea that fairness can be assessed by looking at the "global" feature attribution on a test set for different protected group using, e.g the SHAP framework.
-2. Hickey, James M., Pietro G. Di Stefano, and Vlasios Vasileiou. "[Fairness by Explicability and Adversarial SHAP Learning](https://arxiv.org/pdf/2003.05330.pdf)." *arXiv preprint arXiv:2003.05330* (2020).  -- Asses fairness trough explanations (SHAP) and compare to other statistic measures and propose in-process algorithm for mitigating bias.
+2. J. M. Hickey et al., "Fairness by Explicability and Adversarial SHAP Learning", [arXiv:2003.05330](https://arxiv.org/abs/2003.05330) [cs.LG] - The authors assess fairness trough explanations (SHAP) and compare to other statistic measures, as well as, propose an in-process algorithm for mitigating bias.

 #### Mitigating algorithm